Pr\"ufer algebraic spaces: Preliminaries

 \subsubsection{Zariski points}

 An algebraic space $\eta$ is a {\em point} if any monomorphism to $\eta$ is an isomorphism.
 It is well known that any point is the spectrum of a field.
-A {\em point} of an algebraic space $X$ is a morphism $f{\colon}\eta\to X$ from a point.
-If $f$ is a monomorphism then we say that $f$ is a {\em Zariski point}.
-There is a natural bijection between points $x\in|X|$ and isomorphism classes of Zariski points $\Spec(K)\to X$, and one says that $k(x):=K$ is the residue field of $x$.
-We will often use the following two facts, for whose proof we refer to \cite[Ch 2, Prop.
-6.2 and Th.
-6.4]{Knu}: any point $f{\colon}\eta\to X$ uniquely factors through a Zariski point $\eta_0\to X$, any point of an algebraic space $X$ factors through some \'etale presentation $X'\to X$.
+A {\em point} of an algebraic space $X$ is a morphism $f\:\eta\to X$ from a point.
+If $f\:\Spec(K)\to X$ is a monomorphism then we say that $f$ is a {\em Zariski point} and call $k(\eta):=K$ the residue field of $\eta$.
+The underlying topological space $|X|$ of an algebraic space $X$ is the set of isomorphism classes of Zariski points provided with a suitable topology, see \cite[Ch.
+2, \S6]{Knu}.
+We will often use the following two facts \cite[Ch.~2, Proposition 6.2 and Theorem 6.4]{Knu}: (1) any point $f\:\eta\to X$ factors uniquely through a Zariski point $\eta_0\to X$, and (2) any point of an algebraic space $X$ factors through some \'etale presentation $X'\to X$.